olliequ/Peer-to-Peer-Chat-System/README.md

 - Client can #join room.
 Client can call #list.
 Client can #quit.

 ## TODO: Client protocols (see ClientPackets in base)
 -  who
--  createroom
--  delete
+-  delete            <- 99% done.
+Has one *visual* bug that I need to fix but actual functionality is 100% working.
 -  quit              <- half done.

 ## TODO: Server protocols (see ServerPackets in base)
 - roomcontents

 ## TODO: Other
-- I don't know how to represent a JSON array in Java (see RoomContents class in ServerPackets).
+- Get command line input as per spec.
+-

 # Challenge 05